-Process: There are pre-agreed NPFMC harvest control rules in place to ensure overfishing does not occur on the flatfish stocks.
+Process: There are pre-agreed NPFMC harvest control rules in place to ensure overfishing does not occur on the BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish stocks.
 Extensive provisions exist in the NMFS fishery regulations for in-season adjustments (e.g. gear modifications, fishery closures) where necessary to protect the resource from biological harm.

-Current Status/Appropriateness/Effectiveness: Harvest control rules have been effective in controlling catch and fishing mortality for the Alaskan flatfish stocks.
+Current Status/Appropriateness/Effectiveness: Harvest control rules have been effective in controlling catch and fishing mortality for the Alaskan BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish stocks.
 Stock biomasses are above reference points, and fisheries are performing well.
 Provisions for rebuilding plans are specified in the MSA should stock biomass drop below MSST threshold.
 NPFMC FMPs contain specific clauses that enable management actions when necessary, including in-season.
 The FMPs also note that information and data relating to stock status may become available to NPFMC during the course of a fishing year which warrants in-season adjustments to a fishery.
 Certain changes warrant swift action by NMFS to protect the resource from biological harm by instituting gear modifications or adjustments through closures or restrictions.
 Other changes warrant action to provide greater fishing opportunities for the industry by instituting time or area adjustments through openings or extension of a season beyond a scheduled closure.
-Other in-season actions may be necessary for interim fishery closures to reduce prohibited species (e.g. halibut, chinook salmon) bycatch rates and the probability of premature attainment of PSC limits.
+Other inseason actions may be necessary for interim fishery closures to reduce prohibited species (e.g. halibut, chinook salmon) bycatch rates and the probability of premature attainment of PSC limits.

 Evidence Basis: NPFMC FMPs contain the following specific clause: "In the event that a stock or stock complex is determined to be approaching a condition of being overfished, an in-season action, an FMP amendment, a regulatory amendment or a combination of these actions will be implemented to prevent overfishing from occurring".
-Probability of the flatfish stocks falling below this limit is provided in the SAFE documents where possible.
+The BSAI and GOA FMPs for groundfish also state: "For groundfish species identified as key prey of Steller sea lions (i.e., walleye pollock, Pacific cod, and Atka mackerel), directed fishing is prohibited in the event that the spawning biomass of such a species is projected in the stock assessment to fall below B20% (considered as 0.5 BMSY) in the coming year".
+Probability of the BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish stocks falling below this limit is provided in the SAFE documents where possible.
+BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish stocks are well above B20%.